justintemps/justintemps/src/routes/about/content.md

 <figure>
   <img alt="Me holding a gavel in front of an ILO logo banner" src="/selfie.jpg" />
-  <figcaption>Here I am, bringing down the hammer of social justice.</figcaption>
+  <figcaption>Bringing down the hammer of social justice.</figcaption>
 </figure>

 <section>